 High school Grade Point Average (GPA) and class rank are calculated from course completion and grades earned throughout high school.
 In addition, all high school level courses taken prior to 9th grade will be calculated into a student's GPA and class rank.
-Courses designated as Honors are weighted by 6% and courses designated as Advanced Placement (AP) are weighted by 10%.
+Courses designated as Honors are weighted by 4% and courses designated as Advanced Placement (AP) are weighted by 8%.

 Class rank is determined by ordering students based upon a cumulative GPA calculated using final grades earned for BAHS courses, even those taken in the middle school.
+An exception to this occurs at the 12th grade level where the mid-year grade is used for final class rank.